Medical Reviewer

 According to statistics from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) and the Centers for Disease Control and Prevention (CDC), alcoholism is a significant public health concern with widespread implications:

-• Prevalence: Alcoholism affects millions of individuals worldwide, with estimates suggesting that approximately 14.4 million adults aged 18 and older in the United States have AUD.[2]
+• Prevalence: Alcohol use disorder (AUD) affects millions of individuals worldwide, with estimates suggesting that approximately 28.8 million adults aged 18 and older in the United States had AUD in 2021.[2]

 • Consequences: Excessive alcohol consumption is associated with a range of adverse health outcomes, including liver disease, cardiovascular problems, neurological disorders, and mental health issues such as depression and anxiety.[3]
 It is also a contributing factor to accidents, injuries, violence, and social problems such as unemployment, poverty, and family dysfunction.